 Servers

 A BareMetal server is a physical server connected to the network via two or more 1 Gbps, 10 Gbps, or 25 Gbps network interfaces.
-Its hardware and network resources are physically isolated and can be accessed only by their lessee.
+Its hardware and network resources are physically isolated and can be accessed only by their renter.

 Warning